Alzheimer's Care: 6 Tips to Improve Daily Life

 3. Find Things They Can Do

-Spending time on familiar tasks and hobbies helps people with Alzheimer's feel productive and happy, Lewis says.
+Spending time on familiar tasks and hobbies can help your loved one feel productive and happy, Lewis says.
 Just be sure that they can safely handle the task.

 You might need to take a different approach with a favorite activity, or do things together.
 For example: